 Comment # Date Received Name Category Subcategories Text Good morning Commissioner Walters.
 My name is Melanie Peters, I live in Hansville WA, and own a small business in Poulsbo WA.
-I commute daily about 25 minutes each way, using Hansville Road and Bond Road in North Kitsap.
-I am urgently expressing my opposition to the Comprehensive Plan Update for North Kitsap County.
+I commute daily about 25 minute I am urgently expressing my opposition to the Comprehensive Plan Update for North Kitsap County.
 I have been hearing for some time about the proposed rezoning of the area off Bond road in North Kitsap.
-While I have no problem with the current zoning of 1 home per 20 acres, the rezone (with a tease of "maybe" a YMCA and sports facilities along with new commercial development) would not only destroy natural habitat (as documented in the Kitsap Environmental Coalition's written statement to the Planning Commission), but it would make a dangerous and deadly road even more deadly to commute through every day.
-The current Comprehensive Plan was put into place in order to protect our rural areas from over development.
-Allowing a corporate entity with a history of developing timberland into suburban sprawl areas to change our development is not only wrong, but is absolutely PERMANENT.
-Commercial development (and a brand new YMCA) is already planned and underway in Poulsbo, where the Comprehensive Plan is working to concentrate growth in a more urban setting.
-A setting where infrastructure and public support is abundant. the comprehensive riam is working to concentrate growth in a more droan setting.
-A setting where inmastracture and public support is abundant.
-We are fighting a David and Goliath battle here, they have just launched a \$250,000 PR campaign going door to door to push the idea of this new YMCA and sports fields.
-Unsuspecting neighbors are only hearing the message about new sports fields, and not being told about the major density changes this would create as well as the fact that THEY as tax payers would be on the hook for the millions and millions of dollars to build all of this.
-When you look at the math, the YMCA is under no obligation to build anything after it has been rezoned, and there is absolutely zero infrastructure in their plan to support the utilities, water runoff, and the deadly road traffic that would happen to this tiny secluded area.
+While I have no pro a tease of "maybe" a YMCA and sports facilities along with new commercial development) would not only destroy natural hal statement to the Planning Commission), but it would make a dangerous and deadly road even more deadly to commute thro The current Comprehensive Plan was put into place in order to protect our rural areas from over development.
+Allowing a co sprawl areas to change our development is not only wrong, but is absolutely PERMANENT.
+Commercial development (and a k the Comprehensive Plan is working to concentrate growth in a more urban setting.
+A setting where infrastructure and public We are fighting a David and Goliath battle here, they have just launched a \$250,000 PR campaign going door to door to push are only hearing the message about new sports fields, and not being told about the major density changes this would create millions and millions of dollars to build all of this.
+When you look at the math, the YMCA is under no obligation to build anything after it has been rezoned, and there is absolut runoff, and the deadly road traffic that would happen to this tiny secluded area.
 Please do not allow a rezone campaign to succeed.
 Keep the Comprehensive Plan the way it is, no updates.
-Do not allow a giant corporation to pillage our communities for a short term profit.
-Thank you for your time, Melanie Peters Rockin Ruby's Records Poulsbo, WA Land Use Reclass Raydient 4: : 13 1/29/2024 Melanie Peters (Site Specific) Reclassification Commisioners, I am in opposition to the rezone proposed by Radient for the Bond Road/Port Gamble Road area.
-The current infrastructure is already taxed and the addition of 80 homes and the traffic generated by those homes is unfathomable.
-I imagine including a sports complex and rec center there would compound an already terrible situation.
-I am aware that there are already the plans and approval of hundreds of new homes in North Kitsap: Aborwood, the half built condos in Kingston, the Port Gamble rebuild to name a few.
-How will the traffic from those homes alone affect Bond, or Highway 3?
+Do not allow a gia Thank you for your time, Melanie Peters Rockin Ruby's Records Poulsbo, WA 43 1/29/2024 Melanie Peters Land Use Reclass (Site Specific) Raydient Reclassification Commisioners, I am in opposition to the rezone proposed by Radient for the Bond Road/Port Gamble Road area.
+The current infrastructure is by those homes is unfathomable.
+I imagine including a sports complex and rec center there would compound an already terri I am aware that there are already the plans and approval of hundreds of new homes in North Kitsap: Aborwood, the half built the traffic from those homes alone affect Bond, or Highway 3?
 I've been commuting from my home west of Poulsbo to a small business in Kingston for 20 years.
-The traffic has steadily increased.
-Often, when there is a blocking incident on Bond, I will take the Hwy 3 home.
+The traffic has steadily incre Hwy 3 home.
 On a Thursday or Friday afternoon traffic is often backed up northbound to Pioneer Way by 3:00.
-That whole stretch of roadway is fronted by private driveways and small roads, whose residents will be greatly impacted by additional traffic trying to avoid the Bond Road congestion the rezone and subsequent sports complex will contribute to.
-I ask you simply regard the Growth Management act to protect our forests and waters, and the Comprehensive plan for the county to provide efficient transportation for our citizens, both existing and future.
+That whole stu whose residents will be greatly impacted by additional traffic trying to avoid the Bond Road congestion the rezone and subsec I ask you simply regard the Growth Management act to protect our forests and waters, and the Comprehensive plan for the c and future.
 I appreciate consideration of these points when considering the rezone of our forests.
-Raydient 4 14 : 1/29/2024 Judy Marks (Site Specific) Reclassification Best, Judy Marks
+Judy Marks Land Use Reclass (Site Specific) Raydient Reclassification Rest Judy Marks 44 1/29/2024 July Walks Noice Specific) Best, Judy Marks utes each way, using Hansville Road and Bond Road in North Kitsap.